Skip to navigation, or go to main content.

 Day 1: The tour begins in Villahermosa, where we’ll spend the night before setting off on our adventure.

-Day 8: We’ll head back to Villahermosa by way of some extensive wetlands packed with waterbirds - we soon lose count of Northern Jacanas (thousands!) and Limpkins (often in hundreds!), and before long even Bare-throated Tiger-Herons and Pinnated Bitterns fall into the realm of “guesstimates” amid thousands of other herons, egrets, ibis, spoonbills, and storks.
+Day 8: We’ll head back to Villahermosa by way of some extensive wetlands packed with waterbirdswe soon lose count of Northern Jacanas and before long Bare-throated Tiger-Herons and Pinnated Bitterns fall into the realm of “guesstimates” amid thousands of other herons, egrets, ibis, spoonbills, and storks.
 The marshes also host a good variety of other species including handsome Black-collared Hawks and numerous Snail Kites, while woodland patches mark the western range limit of species such as Yucatan Jay and can hold impressive numbers of migrant warblers.

 Day 9: The tour concludes this morning in Villahermosa.